NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow6.md

     deactivate DR
 ```

+When calling `GET /persons/{personId}/associations` to retrieve enrollments/participations (objects of type Association), only objects of type Program Enrollment (ProgramOfferingAssociation) are allowed in Information Flow 6; objects of type Course Enrollment (CourseOfferingAssociation) and Test Enrollment (ComponentOfferingAssociation) are excluded.

+Additionally, there is no possibility to include complete student information (in the Person object) in the response message; this student information *MUST* be retrieved through the regular Information Flow 2.

 ### Class diagram of programofferingAssociation in relation to its offering and program for a student with a specific UUID